heroku-examples/heroku-applink-pattern-org-action-java/README.md

 Replicate this situation with your deployed code, by enabling discount overrides using `heroku config:set ENABLE_DISCOUNT_OVERRIDES=True`.
 Retry with the Apex invocation example above while monitoring the Heroku logs using `heroku logs --tail`.
 Once again in the Heroku debug logs you will see the above error.
 This is because your user does not have access to the `DiscountOverride__c` field - as per our scenario, this is a valid use case.

 In order to elevate just the permissions of your code to access this field and not that of the user, an additional **Permission Set** is needed.
 This Permission Set contains only additional permissions the code needs - in this case access to the `DiscountOverride__c` field.
 The following command deploys an update to a permission set called `GenerateQuotePermissions` that contains this permission.
 Note this permission set, was created by the above `publish` command and is defined as requiring session activation to be active, this temporary activation is handled by the Heorku AppLink add-on for you.
-However, it must still be assigned to applicable users.
+However, it must still be assigned to applicable users (per above deployment steps).

 ```
 sf project deploy start --metadata PermissionSet -o my-org
-sf org assign permset --name GenerateQuotePermissions -o my-org
 ```

-Now that it has been updated, the **Heroku AppLink** add-on uses it to adds it to the users own permissions while executing the code - hence permissions are now elevated.
+Now that it has been updated, the **Heroku AppLink** add-on uses to add to the users own permissions while executing the code - hence permissions are now elevated.
 To test this rerun the code using Apex invocation examples above and you should now find that a **Quote** has been successfully created as evident from the console output per the example below.

 ```
 07:56:11.212 (3213672014)|USER_DEBUG|[1]|DEBUG|Quote Id: 0Q0am000000nRS5CAM